-Guess you’re wondering where I have been… well, it’s probably easier to show you-
+Guess you’re wondering where I have been… well, it’s probably easier to show you how The Goat Loft came to be:

 A long-time friend of my husband’s was remodeling his kitchen and asked if I would like any of their cabinets…Yes please!
-Taking those started the remodel process.
+Taking those started the remodel process full force.

 My parents came to visit at Thanksgiving and I decided that was a good time to take out the kitchen.
-My sweet father was all in.
+(It’s best not to question) My sweet father was all in.
 Look how cute he is:

 We got all those cabinets out and a few months later I had time to work on it for real.
-I had a friend come and help me figure out a layout and install everything.
+I had a friend come and help me figure out layout and get everything installed.
 I didn’t really measure when I took the base cabinets, just grabbed what looked good so there was some configuring, but I lucked out and only had to revise a little bit.

 I should mention I decided to flip flop the stove and refrigerator.
 I had someone come and move the 220 outlet for the stove so I could do that.